sudara/melatonin_perfetto/README.md

 ### Step 5: Add read/write permissions where necessary (macOS)

-This lets perfetto write out the trace files.

-With `App Sandbox` enabled, you'll have to enable the following:
+If you have `App Sandbox` enabled, you'll have to enable the following:

 ```
 `File Access: Read/Write: Download Folder (Read/Write)`
 ```

+This lets perfetto write out the trace files.

 <img src="https://user-images.githubusercontent.com/472/213724719-be39512e-cda2-43cb-a589-0c3478625228.jpg" width="400"/>